swinton/sarif-sdk/src/Sarif.Multitool/DocumentTemplates/SarifValidationRules.md

 Then come the rules that detect either less serious violations of the SARIF spec (rules which the validator would report as `"warning"` or `"note"`).
 They have numbers in the range 2000-2999, for example, `SARIF2001.AuthorHighQualityMessages`.

-Each analysis rule has a description that describes the purpose of the rule, followed by one or more messages that can appear in a SARIF result object that reports a violtion of this rule
+Each analysis rule has a description that describes the purpose of the rule, followed by one or more messages that can appear in a SARIF result object that reports a violtion of this rule.

 ## Rules that describe serious violations